Deadline for Orders is March 22.

-More than 1,000 PC(USA) congregations ordered Eco-Palms in 2016.
+In 2018 1,021 PC(USA) congregations ordered Eco-Palms.
 Joining with congregations from other denominations, churches across the United States will be waving almost 1 million Eco-Palms this Palm Sunday.
 Working together, we do make a difference!

 Eco-Palms staff can be contacted by phone at 651-487-7189.

 Eco-Palms Materials for Your Congregation

 Download a bulletin insert for your congregation for Palm Sunday to help explain why you’re using eco-palms and why it matters.

 When your palms arrive, please open the box to make sure they are in good condition.
 You should store them in a cool location (such as a refrigerator or cool basement) and trim the stems 2-3 inches and place them upright in water (as you would a vase of flowers) until Palm Sunday.
 It is imperative you open the box immediately and air the palms out in order to prevent them from molding or deteriorating.
 For more information, please visit www.ecopalms.org.

 Make social and environmental justice part of your congregation’s worship